Chord TABs: Learn Classical Guitar Pieces Faster with this Secret Code

-In arpeggio pieces, where the left hand is basically playing a chord shape the changes every measure or two, you can use this shorthand to quickly “map out” how your left hand will move.
-This is especially useful for the higher positions on the net if you are not completely comfortable reading standard notation in the higher positions.
+In arpeggio pieces, where the left hand is playing a chord shape that changes every measure or two, you can use this shorthand to quickly “map out” how your left hand will move.
+This is especially useful for the higher positions on the neck if you are not completely comfortable reading standard notation in the higher positions.

 But what about learning to actually read music?

 Learning classical guitar music, it helps to get comfortable reading notes all over the fretboard.
 Using standard musical notation is an essential skill for advanced playing.

 However, sometimes we just want to play the piece.
 If the standard notation is making it more difficult, then we have to balance improving our reading skills with getting the gratification from playing the piece.